kubaparol/trenova/.ai/db-plan.md

 COMMENT ON COLUMN public.profiles.session_duration_minutes IS 'Preferred duration of a single training session in minutes.';
 COMMENT ON COLUMN public.profiles.equipment IS 'Level of access to training equipment.';
 COMMENT ON COLUMN public.profiles.restrictions IS 'List of any health restrictions or limitations provided by the user.';
-COMMENT ON COLUMN public.profiles.meets_age_requirement IS 'Indicates if the user confirmed they meet the minimum age requirement (>= 16).';
 ```

 ### 2.2. `training_plans`